Chris March

 Christopher Andrew March (February 25, 1963 – September 5, 2019) was an American fashion and costume designer, best known for his appearance as a contestant on season 4 (2007–2008) of Bravo's Project Runway.

-He was also on season 4 (2014–2015) of Project Runway All Stars, finishing in 12th place.
+He was also on season 4 (2014–2015) of Project Runway All Stars.
+While Chris was initially eliminated in episode 4, he came back the next episode to replace a contestant who had to leave due to medical reasons.
+Chris ended up placing 4th, getting eliminated right before fashion week.
 Additionally, he competed in the one-shot special Project Runway: All-Star Challenge (2009), and was the third runner-up.